This General Tso’s Chicken recipe (左宗棠鸡) is the top-selling Chinese food in our restaurant.

 2. Constitute the marinade

-The marinade comprises of five ingredients: egg white, dark soy sauce, light soy sauce, Chinese rice wine, and cornstarch.
-Let’s look at the reason behind why we use these ingredients to marinate the chicken meat.
+The marinade comprises five ingredients: egg whites, dark soy sauce, light soy sauce, Chinese rice wine, and cornstarch.
+Let’s look at the reason why we use these ingredients to marinate the chicken meat.

-- Egg white.
-It is customary to use egg white to marinate meat in Chinese cooking.
+- Egg whites.
+It is customary to use egg whites to marinate meat in Chinese cooking.
 It helps to protect the meat from direct heat during stir-frying, which can dry up the meat.

 - Light soy sauce.
 It is the primary flavoring agent for the chicken.
 Since it is salty, salt is not required in the recipe.

 - Dark soy sauce.
 It is not as salty as the light soy sauce, but with a tinge of caramelized flavor.
 We use both soy sauces to strike a balanced flavor.
 Dark soy sauce also adds color to the chicken.

 - Chinese rice wine The wine infuse flavor to the meat.
 It is also an acidic component that helps to tenderize the meat.

 - Cornstarch.
 It forms a coating on the meat.
 It also acts as a binder to hold the soy sauce and bind to the meat.